 Running a city is not cheap.
 Each year, Council debates long and hard on how much to raise taxes and user fees to cover increases in service costs.
-Taxation and utility user fees make up approximately 80% of our total revenues.
+Taxation accounts for approximately 73% of our total revenues.
 Therefore, these property charges are an important annual Council consideration.